Probable Dormant Neutron Star in a Short-Period Binary System: Photometric modulation of J1255 --- TESS and UVOT

-The shape of the UVM2 modulation, with a deeper minimum at phase $\sim 0.5$ and a lower maximum at $\sim 0.75$, is consistent with that of the TESS modulation; see Section~\ref{sec:TESS}.
-The second harmonic amplitude of the UVOT data, $8.4\pm2.1$\,ppt, is larger by a factor of two than that of the {\it TESS} data, although the significance of the difference is only at the $2\sigma$ level.
+The shape of the UVM2 modulation, with a deeper minimum at phase $\sim 0.5$ and a lower maximum at $\sim 0.75$, is similar with that of the TESS modulation, with a possible small phase shift; see Section~\ref{sec:TESS}.
+The second harmonic amplitude of the UVOT data, $8.4\pm1.6$\,ppt, is larger by a factor of two than that of the {\it TESS} data, although the significance of the difference is only at the $2\sigma$ level.

+The derived periodogram includes on the order of 100 independent frequencies, and therefore the probability of obtaining the highest peak at the expected frequency, based on the RV and {\it TESS} photometry is $\sim 0.01$.
+The amplitude we derived is five times larger than its uncertainty, indicating a significance of $5\sigma$.
+Furthermore, the phase of the modulation is consistent with the optical and RV phase, indicating again that the origin of the UV modulation is similar to that of the optical one.